Ulster Banner: Origin

-The arms and flag were designed in Dublin Castle by Major Sir Nevile Wilkinson, Ulster King of Arms, in 1923–1924.
+The arms and flag were said to have been designed in Dublin Castle by Major Sir Nevile Wilkinson, Ulster King of Arms, in 1923–1924.
+However he spent most of his time travelling abroad so the final version of the flag was designed by his deputy Thomas Sadleir.
 The flag is based on the flag of the traditional province of Ulster, including a Red Hand of Ulster in the centre, and the red de Burgh cross (though some claim this is the Saint George's Cross).
 It has the addition of a crown to represent the monarchy of the United Kingdom.
 Rather than a shield, the Red Hand is inside a six-pointed star, representing the six counties that make up Northern Ireland.
 It is blazoned: "Argent a cross gules, overall on a six-pointed star of the field ensigned by an Imperial crown proper a Dexter hand couped at the wrist of the second".

 The flag is also sometimes called the Ulster flag, the Northern Ireland flag, the (old) Stormont flag, or the Red Hand of Ulster flag.
 Loyalists often use "Ulster" as another name for Northern Ireland, and Stormont was the seat of the former Government of Northern Ireland.